 We all want to avoid toxic cleaning products.
 But you can accidentally create a very dangerous situation by simply combining popular and effective cleaning aids.
-When it’s time to clean the apartment, here are some risky, if not disastrous, combinations you absolutely want to avoid.
+Here are some dangerous cleaning product combinations you absolutely want to avoid.

 Dangerous Combos to Avoid

 - Hydrogen Peroxide and Vinegar Separately, these two items are safe.
 INDIVIDUALLY, they make great disinfectants.
 However, when you combine these two items, you create peracetic acid.
 This is a very corrosive solution that can be toxic to your respiratory system, skin, and eyes.